Henry Williamson: First World War

-On 22 January 1914, Williamson volunteered as a rifleman with the 5th (City of London) Battalion of the London Regiment, part of the British Army's Territorial Force, and was mobilised when war was declared upon Imperial Germany on 5 August 1914.
+On 22 January 1914, Williamson volunteered as a rifleman with the 5th (City of London) Battalion of the London Regiment, part of the British Army's Territorial Force, and was mobilised when war was declared upon Imperial Germany on 4 August 1914.

 In November 1914, he went to France with the London Rifle Brigade's 1st Battalion, entering the Western Front's trenches in the Ypres Salient, where he witnessed the Christmas Truce between British and German troops.
 In January 1915, he was withdrawn from the winter trenches with trench foot and dysentery and evacuated back to Britain.
 After convalescence, he was commissioned on 10 April 1915 as a second lieutenant with the 10th (Service) Battalion of the Bedfordshire Regiment.
 In May 1915, he was attached for training to the 2/1st Cambridgeshire Regiment at Newmarket.
 In October 1915, he was transferred to the 25th Middlesex Regiment at Hornchurch.
 He volunteered to specialise in machine-gun warfare, and in January 1916, joined No. 208 Machine Gun Company of the Machine Gun Corps at Belton Park, Grantham.
 In May 1916, he entered hospital in London with anaemia, and was granted two months' medical leave.
 He rejoined No. 208 MGC and in February 1917 departed Britain with it for the Western Front, the unit taking the field with the 62nd (2nd West Riding) Division.
 Williamson acted as his company's transport officer and, in June 1917, he was gassed while transporting ammunition up to the front line.
 He was returned to the UK, spending the next few months in military convalescent hospitals.
 In September 1917, he was attached for garrison duty as the adjutant of the 3rd Bedfordshire Regiment at Felixstowe.
 Classed B1 by an Army Medical Board, from the effects of the gas, he was judged to be unfit for active service.
 After a year at Felixstowe, and frustrated at the nature of garrison life, Williamson attempted to get back to front-line action in September 1918 with an application to be transferred to the Royal Air Force, but this was rejected due to his medical classification.
 He then applied for a transfer to the Indian Army, which was granted, but the war was ending and the order was cancelled.
-He spent a year afterwards on administrative duties demobilising soldiers from military camps on the south east coast of England, and was discharged from the army himself on 19 September 1919.
+He spent a year afterwards on administrative duties demobilising soldiers from military camps on the south east coast of England, and was himself discharged from the army on 19 September 1919.

 Williamson became disgusted with what he considered to be the pointlessness of the war, blaming its causation on greed and bigotry.
 He became determined that Germany and Britain should never go to war again.
 Williamson was also powerfully influenced by the camaraderie that he had experienced in the trenches, and what he saw as the bonds of kinship that existed between the ordinary British and German soldiers.